Table of Contents

 Last, but not least, is this simple dietary concept.
 On the OMAD diet, you can eat one meal per day.
 Your meal should include all of your caloric intake.
 It is often wise to pair this diet with a supplement or a protein powder to ensure you get all the vitamins and minerals that you need to be healthy for the rest of the day.

 During the rest of the day, you can’t eat any other foods.
-However, you can drink tea, diet sodas, coffee, and water.
+However, you can drink tea, coffee, and water.
 Coffee is often an excellent idea for this diet because it helps suppress your hunger urges.
 There are no other dietary restrictions to this intermittent fasting method.
 You can eat as much as you want and whatever you want during your one meal.

 There is no easier diet on our list to understand.
 Rather than trying to master tricky fasting cycles and balancing your dietary intake, you eat what you want once a day.
 While this doesn’t mean you should overeat, you can choose the schedule and the foods you want to meet your needs.